Batting (cricket): Stance

 The stance is the position in which a batter stands to have the ball bowled to them.
 An ideal stance is "comfortable, relaxed and balanced", with the feet 40 cm apart, parallel and astride the crease.
 Additionally, the front shoulder should be pointing down the wicket, the head facing the bowler, the weight equally balanced and the bat near the back toe.
 A slight crouch is adopted in order to be in a more effective striking posture whilst also isometrically preloading the muscles; this allows the stroke to be played more dynamically.
 As the ball is about to be released, the batter will lift their bat up behind in anticipation of playing a stroke and will shift their weight onto the balls of their feet.
 By doing this they are ready to move swiftly into position to address the ball once they see its path out of the bowler's hand.

-Although the textbook, side-on stance is the most common, a few international players, such as Shivnarine Chanderpaul, use an "open" or "square on" stance.
+Although the textbook, side-on stance is the most common, a few international players, such as Shivnarine Chanderpaul and Steve Smith, use an "open" or "square on" stance.